-While our JEDI work shows up throughout IslandWood in a variety of ways and each department has it’s own specific work and initiatives, we identified three organization-wide goals to focus on for this fiscal year.
+While our JEDI work shows up throughout IslandWood in a variety of ways and each department has its own specific work and initiatives, we identified three organization-wide goals to focus on for this fiscal year.
 They are below:

 #1 Develop and launch a staff JEDI training program.